Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Sycophantic Behaviors Are Encoded Separately

-Figure~\ref{fig:layer_auc_geometry} (left) shows that in the early layers (L5–15), DiffMean directions achieve moderate discrimination between \textsc{SyA} and \textsc{GA} (AUROC $\sim$0.6–0.8).
-This indicates that even shallow representations already carry some signal of whether the model aligns with the user’s claim.
+Figure~\ref{fig:layer_auc} shows that in the early layers (L5–15), DiffMean directions achieve moderate discrimination between \textsc{SyA} and \textsc{GA} (AUROC $\sim$0.6–0.8).
 However, layerwise confusion matrices provided in Appendix~\ref{app:confmatrix_compare} reveal that in this range the model primarily distinguishes between agreement and disagreement, without yet separating \textsc{GA} from \textsc{SyA}.
 This suggests that early layers encode a generic agreement signal that conflates both behaviors, with finer distinctions emerging only later.

-In contrast, by the mid layers (L20–30), DiffMean probes achieve near-perfect separation between \textsc{GA} and \textsc{SyA} (AUROC $>$ 0.97), showing that these behaviors are encoded in distinct, linearly accessible subspaces.
-This validates that our DiffMean directions are not only informative but align with internal structure that becomes increasingly disentangled across depth.
+In contrast, by the mid layers (L20–30), DiffMean probes achieve near-perfect separation between \textsc{GA} and \textsc{SyA} (AUROC $>$ 0.97), showing these behaviors are encoded in distinct subspaces.

-Sycophantic praise (\textsc{SyPr}) exhibits a different pattern: it becomes linearly separable much earlier (by layer 8) and remains robust throughout the model.
-Together, these results provide evidence that the DiffMean method identifies behaviorally meaningful directions: it consistently isolates features that distinguish between sycophantic agreement, genuine agreement, and praise.
+Sycophantic praise (\textsc{SyPr}) exhibits a different pattern: it becomes linearly separable much earlier (by layer 8) and remains robust throughout.
+Together, these results indicate that DiffMean reliably isolates features that distinguish between sycophantic agreement, genuine agreement, and praise.